stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ### Grandparents and grandchildren

-Grandchildren are allowed to reference their grantparents.
+Nodes can reference any of their ancestors, such as their grandparents.

 ```mermaid
 flowchart TD